thirstler/slor/README.md

 It's painful to see good data go to waste.
 If you're doing a lot of read-testing and _not_ deleting data as part for the workloads, you can reuse data with the "--save-readmap" flag.
-If can also be useful if you're breaking down workloads across controller commands.
+It can also be useful if you're breaking down workloads across controller commands.

-SLOR pre-generates all of the keys it's going to use for prepared data (this is what's going on during the "readmap" stage).
+SLoR pre-generates all of the keys it's going to use for prepared data (this is what's going on during the "readmap" stage).
 It's essentially a list of of bucket/key pairs that's juggled between stages to keep the same drivers from handing the same objects over and over.
 If you don't clean-up or delete data